The BDIA’s Counterfeit and Substandard Instruments and Devices initiative – CSIDI – is an industry-wide activity that:

 Alastair Jeffrey, Head of Enforcement for Medicines and Devices, MHRA, comments, “Working closely with the BDIA to raise awareness of counterfeit and substandard devices and to report incidents is a major step in addressing this growing problem across the dental sector”.

-British Dental Health Foundation Chief Executive, Dr. Nigel Carter OBE, states, “This initiative is a tremendous opportunity to clamp down further on those breaking the law selling illegal whitening products or undertaking illegal whitening activity”.
+Oral Health Foundation Chief Executive, Dr. Nigel Carter OBE, states, “This initiative is a tremendous opportunity to clamp down further on those breaking the law selling illegal whitening products or undertaking illegal whitening activity”.

 Recent incidents with counterfeit curing lights and hand pieces, coupled with the sale of illegal tooth whitening products, highlight the need for vigilance in the market place.